diana-bergstrom/anthony-rendon-2023/README.md

 * mean()
 * axhline()

-## Conclusion
+## Summary of Analysis

-Anthony Rendon walks more and strikes out less when he is hitting with runners on the basepaths, and the Angels as a team have a higher average and on base percentage for the season than they do when Anthony Rendon leads off an inning
+Anthony Rendon walks more and strikes out less when he is hitting with runners on the basepaths.
+In comparison to the innings where Anthony Rendon leads off, the Angels team as a whole displays a higher season-long average for both batting average and on-base percentage.
+Therefore, Anthony Rendon should not be slotted as the leadoff hitter in the lineup in order to limit the amount of at bats he has where he leads off an inning.